 EU nationals are free to live and work in all Member States without the requirement of any special permits.
 However, this right does not automatically bestow residency.
-There are various options under which a European National may obtain a Maltese Residency Card.
+There are various options under which a European National may obtain Maltese Residency.
 These include:

 • Economic self sufficiency